-Most recently I had the opportunity to visit the city of Toronto, Canada.
-A great city that combines the look and feel of the old traditional world, in combination with new and modern architecture.
+Most recently I had the opportunity to visit the city of Toronto, Canada, a great city that combines the look and feel of the old traditional world, in combination with new and modern architecture

 Pre-trip research and planning

 Every travel destination has its own charm, landscape, culture and history.
 In order to capture the essence of a new place you must prepare.
-I strongly recommend to do some preliminary research about the place you are planning to visit as well as checking its weather forecast.
-Take the time to learn about its iconic locations, their accessibility, distance between them and the best to photograph them.
+I strongly recommend you do some preliminary research about the place you are planning to visit as well as checking its weather forecast.
+Take the time to learn about its iconic locations, their accessibility, distance between them and the best time to photograph them.
 To help you with your process you can read travel guides at your local library, do some research online or use my favorite visual resources Instagram and Google Image Search.

 After doing my research, I create a rough photo itinerary or shot list, with the places I would like to photograph.
-I say “rough” because with photography we must leave a room for the unexpected, for the spontaneous moments that happen once you are walking the streets of your new travel destination.
+I say “rough” because with photography we must leave room for the unexpected, for the spontaneous moments that happen once you are walking the streets of your new travel destination.

 Start early and stay out late